Search Results

 How do we track ecosystem degradation?

-We use three indicators to approximate trends in forest and land degradation:
+We use four indicators to assess trends in forest and land degradation:

 - Forest landscape integrity: Forest landscape integrity is a combined measure of changes in forest extent, forest connectivity, direct pressure from human activities, and inferred pressure from edge effects scored by the Forest Landscape Integrity Index.